SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Building Blocks of Memory in the Brain.md

 ## Metadata
 - Author: [[Artem Kirsanov]]
+- Date: 2023-07-06
 - Full Title: Building Blocks of Memory in the Brain
 - Category: #articles
+- Summary: Memory is the ability to store and retrieve information, but where and how is this information stored in the brain?
+The concept of an engram, a fundamental unit of physical memory substrate, helps us understand this.
+Engrams are physical changes in the brain that occur after learning or experience.
+Scientists have discovered that memories are stored as changes in patterns of how neurons communicate with each other.
+They have also developed techniques to study memory formation, such as fear conditioning paradigms and genetic modifications in neurons.
+The activation of specific neurons, known as engram neurons, is necessary for memory recall, and manipulating their activity can affect memory formation.
+Furthermore, engrams are sparse, meaning only a small proportion of active neurons become part of the memory.
+The competition through neuronal excitability and inhibitory neurons plays a role in determining which neurons are allocated to the engram.
+Memory traces can be formed in different brain regions, and there i...
 - URL: https://youtube.com/watch?v=X5trRLX7PQY&si=_S0skMmiah1b6HJo

 ## Highlights